Dynamics365/dynamics365.github.io/2020-04-06-getting-onebox-vhd-dynamics-365-finance-and-operations-virtual-machine/index.md

 4. Open the **web.config** file in Notepad or another text editor.
 The following keys are of interest to many developers and administrators:

     * **Aos.MetadataDirectory** – This key points to the location of the packages folder that contains platform and application binaries, and also source code.
 (Source code is available only in development environments.)
-Typical values are: _c:\packages, c:\AosServicePackagesLocalDirectory_, and _J:AosServicePackagesLocalDirectory_.
+Typical values are: `c:\packages`, `c:\AosServicePackagesLocalDirectory`, and `J:AosServicePackagesLocalDirectory`.

     * **DataAccess.Database** – This key holds the name of the database.